AlexanderEggers/bottomnav/README.md

 Status
 ------
-Version 1 is still in development.
-Updates are currently released at least monthly with new features and bug fixes. **Please keep in mind that the api is not stable yet and might change!**
+Version 1 is still in development. **Please keep in mind that the api is not stable yet and might change!**

 Comments/bugs/questions/pull requests are always welcome!